-This policy is reviewed and updated by Kate Gallinagh, Designated Safeguarding Lead at St. John's C of E Middle School and is approved by The Trust and adapted and implemented by the Trust Schools.
+This policy is reviewed and updated by Kate Gallinagh, Designated Safeguarding Lead at St John's C of E Middle School.
+This is approved annually by The Trust and adapted and implemented by the Trust Schools.
+It has been adapted by Ginnie Beale and Lydia O'Connor.